Las Américas International Airport: Runway

 Las Américas Airport's runway direction is north–south (designated 17–35).
 This runway is the largest in the country, and one of the largest in the Caribbean.
 With a length of 3,355 m, it is able to support a Boeing 747.
 The runway of SDQ was last renovated in June 2008.
 The old taxi-way was also renovated and converted into a full runway while the old runway was being renovated, then it was converted back into a taxiway after the normal runway was finished.
 The runway accommodated the Antonov An-225 to supply goods after the 2010 Haiti earthquake.

-Concourses

-Las Américas has five gates on the main satellite concourse (A), A2 through A6.
-Other gate facilities are for the flights departing from a parking in the taxiway. back in the 1960s and 70s the airport used to be much smaller, The original building was half the size of today's newest structure but with a still modern look.

-Concourse B has four gates (B1 through B4) and remote stand (P8).
-Terminal B now features a co-branded Copa Club operated jointly by United Airlines and Copa Airlines, and a Private Lounge exclusive to members and business people.

-The average number of daily flights in and out of Las Américas ranges between 68 and 84 flights.
-JetBlue is the largest airline operating at Las Américas.

 Airlines and destinations

 Passenger

+The following airlines operate regular scheduled and charter flights at Las Américas International Airport: